 So Plusnet Mobile does SIM-only deals, but what makes it stand out from the crowd.
 Let’s take a look at some of the reasons to choose Plusnet as your SIM-only mobile provider.

 - Smart Cap – Plusnet Mobile’s Smart Cap allows you to set a limit for the amount you spend on out-of-plan charges each month.
-You can set it between £0 and £30.
+You can set it between £0 and £30, in £1 increments.
 Chargeable services include premium rate phone calls, picture messages and data used once you’ve used up your allowance.

 - Bolt-ons – If you run out of data, calls or texts during the month, you can add a bolt-on to help get you through to the end of the month.
-You can set them up with a simple text and they last until your plan refresh date.
+You can set them up with a simple text, by logging into your account, or by phone and they last until your plan refresh date.

 - UK-based customer service – Plusnet is very proud of its customer service and the provider has won plenty of awards for the work of its UK-based call centres.
 As well as being able to phone Plusnet, you contact the provider via live chat on its website or over social media.

 - Mates Rates for Plusnet broadband customers – Plusnet Mobile’s prices are pretty competitive anyway, but the provider saves its very best deals for its existing broadband customers.
 SIM-only plans often come with more data.